How Data and Technology Are Transforming Value-Based Care in Senior Living

 2. Digital Health Tracking – IoT devices, wearables, and sensors monitor wellness indicators without being intrusive, enabling early intervention when changes occur.

-5. Data Dashboards and Performance Analytics – Centralized dashboards track key metrics like falls, infections, and satisfaction scores, helping communities make informed, data-driven decisions.
+5. Performance Analytics – Centralized dashboards track key metrics like falls, infections, and satisfaction scores, helping communities make informed, data-driven decisions.

-By adopting connected systems, predictive technologies, and transparent reporting, operators can provide better care while positioning themselves as leaders in the industry.
+Through connected systems, operators can provide better care while positioning themselves as leaders in the industry.

 Transitioning to a value-based care model can feel like a significant change, but most communities begin by taking small, intentional steps.
 The goal is to establish processes that prioritize residents’ needs and create measurable improvements in quality of life.